-Rearing is dangerous behavior for everyone concerned.
-If your horse rears, you are in danger of being unseated, fallen on or struck.
-A horse that rears and loses its balance can easily fall and injure itself.
-A horse that rears while hitched can fall on the driver and passengers of the vehicle, cause injury to itself and destroy equipment and things around it.
+If your horse rears, you're in danger of being unseated, fallen on, or struck, and the horse may lose its balance, falling and injuring itself.
+A horse that rears while hitched can fall on the driver and passengers of the vehicle, cause injury to itself, and destroy equipment and things around it.

-Even tiny hops need to be taken seriously before they turn into full-blown “Hi-ho Silver” type rearing.
-Once this behavior is learned, it is difficult to stop.
+Once a horse learns this behavior, it's difficult to stop.
 If you’re a beginner rider, it will be almost impossible, in fact, dangerous, to try to solve this problem yourself.
-You will need to find a professional who can help you.
+Instead, you'll need to find a professional who can help you.

 Why Do Horses Rear?

-It is essential to understand why your horse is rearing before attempting to eliminate the behavior.
-Rearing is a reaction that can be caused by:
+It's essential to understand why your horse is rearing before attempting to eliminate the behavior.

-Is your horse eating too much rich food and not getting enough exercise?
+- Under- or overstimulation: Is your horse eating too much rich food and not getting enough exercise?
 A horse that spends most of its time out in a pasture will be less likely to blow off excess steam by rearing, bolting or bucking.
-Or is your horse insecure about going out alone or sick of going around in the ring and anticipating being uncomfortable?
+Alternately, a horse that is bored of its routine may act out.

 What to Do If Your Horse Rears

 Alternatively, you can bail out.
 An emergency dismount is appropriate if you feel unsafe.
-You need to get out of the way quickly, so the horse doesn’t hit you on the way down.
-The downside of this is that if you bail every time your horse hops up in the front, it will quickly learn that this is how it can get you off of his back.
-Whether you stay with the ship or bail out, be aware that there is no perfectly safe way to ride a rear.
-No matter how you decide to deal with it, you will still be in some danger.
+But you need to get out of the way quickly so the horse doesn’t hit you on the way down.
+The downside of this is that if you bail every time your horse hops up in the front, it will quickly learn that this is how it can get you off its back.
+Whether you stay with the ship or bail out, be aware that there's no perfectly safe way to ride a rear.
+No matter how you decide to deal with it, you'll still be in some danger.

 Preventing a Horse From Rearing

-Only attempt to deal with a horse that rears while ridden or driven if you know how to do the following things:
+Only attempt to deal with a horse that rears while ridden or driven if you know how to handle it properly.
+You should know:

 - How to actively drive a horse forward.